ionos-deploy-now/documentation/content/blog/best-react-ssg.md

 )
 ```

 9) Now, create a new Git repository on GitHub and copy the URI of the repo to your clipboard.
-Afterwards initialize git and push your project to the created GitHub repository by the following commands:
+Afterwards, initialize git and push your project to the GitHub repository you created using the following commands:
 ```
 git init
 git add .